apostrophecms/apostrophe/packages/vite/README.md

 // You can use aliases to import assets or a relative path when in the same module.
 // Actual path: modules/some-module/ui/assets/logo.svg
 import logo from '@/some-module/assets/logo.svg';
-// Logo now cotains the path to the image and will be normallized and correctly
+// Logo now contains the path to the image and will be normalized and correctly
 // injected when building the project for production.
 ```
 You can import Sass as well: